 Manufacturers already intimately understand the connection between service and revenue.
 In fact, a recent survey revealed that 74% of manufacturing executives think services will be their primary source of profit in the next several years, and 81% of customer service teams say the service they provide has the greatest impact on how their brand is perceived by customers.

-But the same report found that over 45% of companies in the industrials sector still have no plans to use other chat technologies like chatbots and automation, even though today’s smart chatbots can speed up customer response times by up to 80% and save up to 30% in customer service costs.
+However, the same report found that over 45% of companies in the industrials sector still have no plans to use other chat technologies like chatbots and automation, even though today’s smart chatbots can speed up customer response times by up to 80% and save up to 30% in customer service costs.

-Manufacturers who have had some success with live chat are one step ahead of those who aren’t using live chat at all.
-But not every chat solution is the same.
-Some can create more problems than they solve if they’re not “smart” enough.
-And even with live chat, support teams often remain in reactive mode instead of being able to proactively engage with customers and share useful information with sales and product teams to help create meaningful improvements.
+Even with live chat, support teams often remain in reactive mode instead of being able to proactively engage with customers and share useful information with sales and product teams to help create meaningful improvements.

 This makes it critical to integrate the right chat solution into your support processes.
 Here’s what to look for.